BIOL 113 — Evolution and Diversity (4)

 BIOL 490 — Biological Research I (4)

-This course is the Biology department’s Senior Integrated Assessment course.
-This course allows students to implement the research project developed in the Junior Seminar course (370).
+This independent research course is designed for students to implement the research project developed in the Junior Seminar (370).
 The student works in the research laboratory of a faculty member conducting original and independent scientific research.
 The culmination of the course is a written and poster presentation of a scientific report.
-Biology 490 is the required capstone course for all Biology Majors.
-Prerequisites: BIOL 113, 210, 213, and 370.
-2 lecture and 2 three-hour laboratory sessions.
+Prerequisite: BIOL 370.

 BIOL 491 — Biological Research II (2, 3 or 4)

 For students who want to continue original, independent research.
-Prerequisites: BIOL 490.
+Prerequisite: BIOL 490.
 Variable credit; time and credit established by contract between instructor and student.

 BIOL 499 — Biology Internship